OggyXdBotDev/Joint-Security-Area-Roblox-Script/README.md

 Stay tuned :)

-NOTE, IF YOU'RE ON ARCEUS X NEO OR HAVING PROBLEM WITH ORION LIBRARY GUI,use this script:
+NOTE, IF YOU'RE ON ARCEUS X NEO OR HAVING PROBLEM WITH ORION LIBRARY UI,use this script:

 local syn = getgenv().syn
 getgenv().syn = false